 What is Community Psychology?
 An Interactive Video Explainer

-This video project won (in a tie!) the American Psychological Association Division 27 2020 SCRA Video Contest!
+This video project won 1st place (in a tie!) by membership vote of the American Psychological Association Division 27 SCRA Video Contest in 2020!

-If you want to share this interactive video resource on your department or professional organization’s website, or in your classes, you can.
-Scroll down for licensing details, but here is the condensed version: You can use this, for free, but you cannot host this interactive video, which must remain on my site.
-I have created a 20-second trailer video, and a preview image.
-You can host those on your site, and in your courses.
+Yes!
+You can now share this interactive video resource for free by licensing it.
+No, you cannot host this interactive video.
+It must remain on this website.
+You can download and share the 20-second trailer video, and/or the preview image, and host those on your site and in your courses.
 Then, cite and link to this website.
-It works, preserving copyright, and letting folks access this resource the right way.
+This preserves copyright and lets folks access this free resource the right way.

 All segments of the interactive video have open captions, for accessibility, which is my preference so that everyone viewing has the same experience of having text overlaying the video.
 You can also access the video transcript below if you need it.